Seared Scallops with Spring peas, tarragon and truffle oil– a light and elegant meal, perfect for entertaining or special occasions.

 - 1 T butter

 - a little lemon zest

 - borage flowers or pea flowers for garnishing ( optional but pretty)

 - Make the sauce: In a medium saucepan or pot, heat oil and butter over medium heat.
 Add shallot, and sauté until golden, about 2-3 minutes.
-Add peas, seasonings and water.
+Add peas, salt, pepper and water.
 Bring to a simmer, and simmer briefly, until peas turn bright green, about 1-2 minutes.
 Drizzle with a teaspoon of truffle oil.
 Turn heat off.
 Transfer 3 tablespoons cooked peas to a blender, add ⅓ cup water, salt, pepper, tarragon and truffle oil and blend until very smooth.
 Set aside.

 - Cook Scallops In a heavy bottom skillet or cast iron skillet heat the oil and butter over med-high heat.
 When butter starts to brown, add scallops, turn heat to med.
 Sear until golden, about 2 minutes, turn over, sear other side.